Motivic cohomology of fat points in Milnor range via formal and rigid geometries: The proofs of the main theorems

 Theorem \ref{thm:rulling} is the counterpart to a result known for additive higher Chow groups of a field by K. R\"ulling \cite{R}.
+In an earlier version, it was mistakenly claimed for all fields $k$ using \cite{RS}, but Matthew Morrow pointed out that the reasoning had a jump.
+The characteristic $p>0$ case remains to be checked.
+The referee has suggested a good way to argue for this remaining case, and it will be discussed in a separate work.

 \emph{Acknowledgments.} JP thanks Fumiharu Kato and Shane Kelly for some remarks during JP's visit to the Tokyo Institute of Technology in Spring 2019, that influenced the direction of the project.
-JP thanks Sinan \"Unver for listening to explanations on part of this article, Wansu Kim for lectures on rigid geometry, and Youngsu Kim for answering some questions on commutative algebra.
-JP also thanks Chang-Yeon Chough for his lectures on $\infty$-categories and derived algebraic geometry, and some conversations that brought a few fresh new inspirations to this project.
+JP thanks Joseph Ayoub, Chang-Yeon Chough, Youngsu Kim, Wansu Kim, Matthew Morrow and the referee for numerous comments that helped improving the article.

 JP thanks Spencer Bloch for his teaching long ago that the Laurent fields should be related to the topic.
 JP thanks Damy for peace of mind at home and Seungmok Yi for helping him in enduring the long time he works on the project.

 During this work, JP was supported by the National Research Foundation of Korea (NRF) grant (2018R1A2B6002287) funded by the Korean government (Ministry of Science and ICT).